mazharulsabbir/odoo_project_team/README.md

 4. Add team members (only internal users)
 5. Save the team

-### Assigning Teams to Projects
+### Configuring Project Privacy and Teams

 1. Open any project in form view
+2. Set "Privacy Visibility" to "Assigned Team Only"
-2. Find the "Project Team" field (below Project Manager)
+3. The "Project Team" field becomes required
-3. Select the appropriate team
+4. Select the appropriate team from the dropdown
-4. Save the project
+5. Save the project

+**Note:** The team field is only required when privacy is set to "Assigned Team Only"

 ### Using the Task Dashboard